 In recent years the late Alan McKenzie has worked with the Whangarei District Council and locals and with the help of the Waipu Lions Club this trail is now signposted and cleared.
 Some of us call it the McKenzie Trail after Alan.
 At present it goes from Waipu Cove back onto Cove Road (opposite Waterman Drive).
 The final section from Waterman Drive to Ding Bay is now open.

 Minimal disturbance of the landscape is an important feature making it suitable only for reasonably fit people.
 Walkers therefore take the trail at their own risk.
 Sound walking shoes, a stick and water bottle are advised, if the weather is hot.
 Early morning, evening or wild weather enhance the experience.
 Rain will mean some sections of slippery and others boggy.
 THE EFFORT IS WORTH IT!

 Features of the Walk

-- Coastal Bush: The regenerating native coastal bush at the southern end of the walk also has totara, nikau, cabbage, kohkoh trees, teatree (manuka) tree fern (mamaku), silver fern (ponga) and others with abundant flax, an occasional toetoe and sadly only four very young kauri.
+- Coastal Bush: The regenerating native coastal bush at the southern end of the walk also has totara, nikau, cabbage, kohkoh trees, teatree (manuka) tree fern (mamaku), silver fern (ponga), KoheKohe and others with abundant flax, an occasional toetoe and sadly only four very young kauri.

 Finding your Way

 The northern end of the way begins at Waipu Cove beach – cross the small tidal stream opposite the last concrete BBQ bench on the lawn of Waipu Cove.
 If the tide is in, wet feet may be the start of your journey here.
-At the end of the trail you can choose to return the same route or walk the 1.5km along Cove Road, or walk all the way to Ding Bay.
+You can exit at Waterman Drive and walk the 1.5km along Cove Road, or walk all the way to Ding Bay.